-- Blizzard – This is a violent winter storm, lasting at least three hours.
+- Blizzard – This is a violent winter storm lasting at least three hours.
 It combines subfreezing temperatures and very strong winds.
-It is laden with blowing snow which reduces visibility if you are outside.
+It comes with blowing snow which reduces visibility if you are outside.
 A Blizzard Warning is issued in Manitoba when “winds of 40 km/hr or greater are expected to cause widespread reduction in visibility to 400 meters or less, due to blowing snow, or blowing snow in combination of falling snow, for at least 4 hours”.

 - Snow squall – This is a brief but intense snowfall that greatly reduces visibility and often comes with strong winds.
 A watch alert is issued when “conditions are favourable for the development of brief periods of very poor visibilities caused by heavy snow and blowing snow.”

 - Blowing snow – This is when snow is raised by the wind to moderate or great heights above the ground.
 This causes very poor visibility.
 An advisory is issued in Manitoba when “the blowing snow, caused by winds of at least 30 km/hr is expected to reduce visibility to 80 meters or less for at least 3 hours”.

 - Winter storm – When two or more severe and potentially dangerous winter weather conditions combine, it is called a winter storm.
-In Manitoba, a Winter Storm Watch is issued when “conditions are favourable for the development of severe and potentially dangerous winter weather, including a blizzard, major snowfall (25 cm or more within 24 hours) or significant snowfall combined with freezing rain, strong winds, blowing snow, and/or extreme windchill”.
+A Winter Storm Watch is issued when “conditions are favourable for the development of severe and potentially dangerous winter weather, including a blizzard, major snowfall (25 cm or more within 24 hours) or significant snowfall combined with freezing rain, strong winds, blowing snow, and/or extreme windchill”.
 A Winter Storm Warning is issued when “severe and potentially dangerous winter weather conditions are expected, including a major snowfall and significant snowfall combined with freezing rain, strong winds, blowing snow and/or extreme cold.”

 - Snow flurry – Snow that falls for short durations and with varying intensity.
-Flurries are those light, fluttering snow that melt on the pavement a few minutes after they fall.
+Flurries are light, fluttering snow that melt on pavements a few minutes after they fall.
 They are not alarming at all.